ShepAlderson/copilot-orchestra/README.md

 ## Prerequisites

-Before using GitHub Copilot Orchestra, ensure you have:
+Before using the GitHub Copilot Orchestra, ensure you have:

 - **VS Code Insiders** - Required for custom chat modes feature that enables subagents and handing off to them.
     - Download from: https://code.visualstudio.com/insiders/